2036 14th Avenue,

 No one has favorited this theater yet

 It was added to the National Historic Register in 1992.
-It now functions as a live performance center.
+It functioned as a live performance center.
+By 2023 the building had been gutted and was used for storage.
+Other parts of the building contain retail use and office space.